Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$

 \subsubsection{Category of ribbons}

-The \textit{universal ribbon category} $\mathcal{R}$, also known as the category of oriented ribbons, is defined exactly as in \cite{Kassel95}.
-Roughly, the objects are collections of ribbon ends, and the morphisms are isotopy classes of oriented ribbons $L$ matching this end data.
-It is useful to also be able to think of ribbons as framed links, the link being the spine of the ribbon, and where the framing at a point on the link is normal to the tangent space of the ribbon at that point (in this way of thinking about the framing we differ from \cite{Kassel95}, but it is immaterial mathematically, so long as we work with framed links rather than ribbons).
+The universal ribbon category $\mathcal{R}$, also called the category of oriented ribbons, is defined exactly as in \cite[\S XIV.5.1]{Kassel95}.
+Roughly speaking, the objects are collections of oriented ribbon ends, and the morphisms are isotopy classes of oriented ribbons $L$ matching this end data.
+It is useful to, rather, think of ribbons as framed links, the link being the spine of the ribbon, and where the framing at a point on the link is normal to the tangent space of the ribbon at that point (in this way of thinking about the framing we differ from \cite{Kassel95}, but it is immaterial mathematically, so long as we work with framed links rather than ribbons).

-Ribbons live in the space $\mathbb{R}^2 \times [0, 1]$ possessing the usual $x$,$y$,$z$-coordinates.
-However, when drawing \textit{ribbon diagrams} (which are, crucially, \underline{different} from our previous pictures such as those appearing in Figures \ref{fig:decreasing-U-turns}--\ref{fig:single-strand-crossing-the-biangle}), the $x$-coordinate is drawn on the page horizontally right, the $z$-coordinate on the page vertically up, and the $y$-coordinate into the page.
+Ribbons live in the space $\mathbb{R}^2 \times [0, 1]$ having the usual $x$,$y$,$z$-coordinates.
+However, when drawing \textit{ribbon diagrams} (which are, importantly, different from our previous pictures such as those appearing in Figures \ref{fig:decreasing-U-turns}-\ref{fig:single-strand-crossing-the-biangle}), the $x$-coordinate is drawn on the page horizontally right, the $z$-coordinate on the page vertically up, and the $y$-coordinate into the page.
 By definition, the ribbon ends lying on the same boundary plane in $\mathbb{R}^2 \times \left\{0, 1\right\}$ are required to have distinct $x$-coordinates (and isotopy preserves this property).
 The coordinates $x, y, z$ are called \textit{ribbon coordinates}.

-Ribbon diagrams are always assumed to have the \textit{blackboard framing}, meaning the constant framing in the $(0, -1, 0)$ direction, that is, out of the page toward the eye of the reader.
+Ribbon diagrams always represent ribbons $L$ with the \textit{blackboard framing}, meaning the constant framing in the $(0, -1, 0)$ direction, that is, out of the page toward the eye of the reader.
 Such a framing is always possible by introducing kinks into the ribbon.
-Here, a positive kink (Figure \ref{fig:positive-kink-skein-relation}) represents a full right-handed twist, and a negative kink (Figure \ref{fig:negative-kink-skein-relation}) a full left-handed twist \cite[\S X.8]{Kassel95}.
-Note that ribbon ends lying on $\mathbb{R}^2 \times \left\{0, 1\right\}$ also have this blackboard framing.
+Here, a positive kink (Figure \ref{fig:positive-kink-skein-relation}) replaces a full right-handed twist, and a negative kink (Figure \ref{fig:negative-kink-skein-relation}) a full left-handed twist \cite[\S X.8]{Kassel95}.
+Note that ribbon ends lying on $\mathbb{R}^2 \times \left\{0, 1\right\}$ are also required to have this blackboard framing.